We are now calling for extended abstracts on work in progress that may be of interest to the grammatical inference community.

 Submission Instructions for extended abstracts on Work in Progress

-Each abstract should contain title, authors and affiliation and at least three keywords which can describe the contents of the work.
+Each abstract should contain title, authors, affiliation, and at least three keywords describing the contents of the work.

 All abstracts should be submitted by email to firstname.lastname@example.org before June 10th (AoE).
 Note that if you submit the abstract earlier than the deadline, we will be able to send the notification of acceptance earlier (max.
 1 week after submission).
 Acceptance is conditioned on relevance to the topic of ICGI and clarity.

 Typical topics of interest include (but are not limited to):